IAmJonoBo/n00plicate/docs/PENPOT_WORKFLOW_GUIDE.md

-# Penpot to Mimic Design Token Workflow
+# Penpot to n00plicate Design Token Workflow

-Complete user-friendly guide for exporting, processing, and re-exporting design tokens from Penpot to the Mimic monorepo applications.
+Complete user-friendly guide for exporting, processing, and re-exporting design tokens from Penpot to the n00plicate monorepo applications.

 ## 🎯 Overview